brillout/parcel-ssr/readme.md

   - You can choose when and where your pages are rendered: for examle, one page can be rendered to HTML and to the DOM (classic SSR), another page can be rendered to HTML only (no browser-side JavaScript for blazing fast mobile performance), and a third page can be rendered to the DOM only.
   - It can generate a Static Website.

-`@parcel-ssr` is a low-level tool aimed for:
-- End-users who want control and freedom.
-- High-level framework authors, such as Next.js or Nuxt.

 > :warning: This project is experimental.

 <br/>